(888) 815-0802Sign In

 2 min readJune 29, 2021

-There are no right answers to questions that are never asked.
+There are no correct answers to questions that are never asked.

 It’s like the old basketball adage: You miss 100% of the shots you don’t take.

-It’s been said that 90% of getting the right answer is asking the right question.
+It’s been said that 90% of getting the correct answer is asking the right question.

-100% of getting the right answer is asking the right follow-up questions.
+100% of getting the correct answer is asking the right follow-up questions.

-100% of understanding the right answer is asking the right follow-up questions.
+100% of understanding the correct answer is asking the right follow-up questions.

 Yes, all sellers have their lists of favorite discovery questions.
 Questions that have been asked a million times.

-Assuming that the seller has done a decent job of earning some trust with the buyer, then those scripted questions will yield about 90% of the discovery information you need.
+Assuming that the seller has done a decent job of earning the buyer’s trust, those scripted questions will yield about 90% of the discovery information you need.

 However, it’s that missing 10% that makes all the difference.
 That 10% is the difference between knowing something about the buyer’s needs and truly understanding the buyer and their most important requirements.